Cooking Time:9 hours

 1 Large Butternut Squash, chopped & peeled (or 2 lbs. frozen, cubed)

 1 c.
 Green Peas

 Slow Cooker Chickpea Chili is not only Healthy, your house is going to smell amazing.
 This is definitely a recipe you could win a “Chili Cook Off” with!
 YUMMY!

-- Place the chickpeas in a saucepan.
+- Place the chickpeas in a saucepan and cover with water.

 - Add garlic; sauté 1 additional minute, stirring constantly.

 - Stir in tomato paste, cumin, salt, red pepper, cinnamon and turmeric, sauté 30 seconds longer, stirring constantly.

 - Transfer sauté onion mixture to slow cooker.